-- Application-A computer program with a user interface or computer program component that employs geospatial data and technology; a geospatial business process or sub-process that is implemented as a software program or program component. - Data-A geospatial information class, type or property. - Function-A geoprocessing capability; a geoprocessing user tool; a geospatial service component. - Process-A general series of business activities that employs geospatial data and technology. - Technology-An application of science that generates, displays, manages or otherwise processes geospatial data.
+■ Application-A computer program with a user interface or computer program component that employs geospatial data and technology; a geospatial business

+- process, or sub-process that is implemented as a software program or program component. - Data-A geospatial information class, type or property.

+- Function-A geoprocessing capability; a geoprocessing user tool; a geospatial service component. - Process-A general series of business activities that employs geospatial data and technology. - Technology-An application of science that generates, displays, manages or otherwise processes geospatial data.
 (Excluding general-purpose Information Technology.)

 Appendix F provides an initial list of Geospatial Business Language elements for use by enterprise architects.
-These elements were adapted from the Department of Homeland Security's Homeland Security Geospatial Enterprise Architecture25 and are provided as a starting point to standardize the creation of uniform geospatial capability descriptions.
+These elements are provided as a starting point to standardize the creation of uniform geospatial capability descriptions.
 It should be recognized that many more elements are possible.
 It is anticipated that additional elements can and will be added to this listing in the future.
 Agency architects should use the change management process being developed under the FEA governance process to make these changes.

-Service Components (and in our case geospatial service components) are often identified over the course of analyzing business activities and they are recurring elements in the course of writing Geospatial Business Statements.
+Service Components (and in this case geospatial service components) are often identified over the course of analyzing business activities and they are recurring elements in the course of writing Geospatial Business Statements.
 When these common geospatial service components are identified, the enterprise architect can return to past Business Statements with geospatial elements and rewrite them based on the geospatial service component(s) that have been identified.
 This iterative process promotes the benefit of improved sharing in the course of continual architectural evaluation.